-5. Our next monthly meeting will be September 23rd, 1pm @ BP Conference Center 900 E Benson Blvd Anchorage AK.
-Have a great, fun summer!!
+We invite Cardiovascular patients and their caregivers to Our next monthly meeting on October 21,1pm @ BP Conference Center 900 E Benson Blvd Anchorage AK.

 Chest discomfort that feels like uncomfortable pressure, squeezing, fullness, or pain in one or both arms, the back, neck, jaw, or stomach.
 Shortness of breath, heartburn, cold sweats, nausea, lightheadedness, or anxiety.